The virtual currencies They have become a fashion lately, the most popular are:

 Done, you're mining! you can see the amount of Dogecoins mined in the Dashboard

-There is also the possibility of mining Dogecoins in MS Windows, but since this blog is Free Software, we do not put the procedure. 😉
+There is also the possibility of mining Dogecoins on MS Windows, but since this blog is about Free Software, we do not provide the procedure.

 Interesting this topic of Virtual Currencies.
 As I do not know anything about economics, I do not understand how they can have any value.
 For that you do not need a backup, say in gold or something metallic?